hieuvp/learning-python/learn-the-basics/lists/README.md

 ## Concept

 > Lists are very similar to arrays.<br />
-> They can contain any type of variable, and they can contain as many variables as you wish.
+> They can contain any type of variable, and they can contain as many variables as you wish.<br />
-> Lists can also be iterated over in a very simple manner.
+> Lists can also be iterated over in a very simple manner.<br />

 <!-- AUTO-GENERATED-CONTENT:START (CODE:src=list.py) -->
 <!-- The below code snippet is automatically added from list.py -->